Bosnia and Herzegovina at World Cup 2026

 Bosnia and Herzegovina Team Kits (2026)

 Bosnia and Herzegovina's 2026 World Cup kits feature the national colors of blue and yellow referencing the Bosnian national flag's distinctive design.
-The kit supplier and full design details are yet to be confirmed for the 2026 tournament cycle.
+The kit supplier and full design details are yet to be confirmed for the 2026 tournament phase.
 Blue has historically been the dominant primary color in Bosnia's international football uniform identity.

 Home